Priyansusahoo/priyansusahoo/README.md

           - 🌱 I’m currently learning Java, DSA & working on few projects,

-          - ⚡ Also setting started with Linux,
+          - ⚡ Also setting started with Linux, Linux-Scripting,

           - 🥅 2021-22 Goals:  💻 Know More about DevOps.